-Once you’re sure tapping the water line directly won’t cause you any legal problem, you should connect the saddle valve into your water line before connecting the line to the humidifier.
+Once you’re sure that directly tapping the water line won’t cause you any legal problems, you should connect the saddle valve into your water line before attaching the line to the humidifier.
 You can utilize the compression fitting to speed the water flow to the humidifier.

-Since the installed saddle valve won’t turn off your water line, you will need to mount a bypass line to allow the creation of water vapor in your HVAC system.
+Since the installed saddle valve won’t turn off your water line, you will need to mount a bypass line to allow the creation of water vapour in your HVAC system.